cilium/cilium.io/src/posts/2021-02-25-user-survey-2021/index.md

   - Survey
   - Community
 ogImage: ogimage.png
-ogSummary: `
-Welcome to the Cilium User Survey 2021!
+ogSummary: "Welcome to the Cilium User Survey 2021!
 We are looking to improve Cilium further and are interested in feedback and guidance from our users.
 Cilium has been a community-driven project from the beginning and the majority of our roadmap has and will continue to be defined by our users.
 Tell us what you want.
 Tell us what you are struggling with.
-Tell us what we can do better.`
+Tell us what we can do better."
 ---

 ![](teaser.png)